jpailden/rstatlab/week2.md

 -   From within the `Files` panel (lower right), click `More > Set As Working Directory` menu.
 (Navigation within the Files pane alone will not change the working directory.)

+> As good practice, save your `.Rmd` exercise file and your `.csv` data file in the same folder.

 ### Data on flight delays on the tarmac

 Download `flight.delay.csv` from this [link](https://goo.gl/QjCxDz).
 Save this file into your local directory.